DaniSchober/LabLiquidVision/segmentation_and_depth/README.md

     │
     ├── models             <- Location where trained models are saved.
 Contains final model "segmentation_depth_model.torch" │
-    ├── notebooks          <- Notebooks for testing of segmentation on a subset of self generated dataset, and plotting the loss.
+    ├── notebooks          <- Notebooks for testing of segmentation on a subset of self generated dataset, plotting the loss, and visualizing the point clouds.
     │
     ├── output             <- Results of model evaluation.
     │